Prayers of the Faithful This Week

 Option 2

-Optional:For a deeper understanding of our covenant relationship with God through Christ.Lord, hear our prayer.
+Optional:For a deeper contemplation of Christ's sacrifice and its meaning for our lives.Lord, hear our prayer.

 Pro Life Option

-2.That lawmakers may honor the covenant of life by protecting every unborn child from the violence of abortion, let us pray to the Lord.Lord, hear our prayer.
+1.That the Church may stand beneath the Cross on this day and proclaim without equivocation: every life is redeemed by this blood, every unborn child included, let us pray to the Lord.Lord, hear our prayer.

 Saturday